Table of contents

 My company has dismissed an employee.
 Should I report the termination code as 'DS - Summary dismissal'?

-'DS' is regarded as dismissal with cause, ie dismissal without notice or payment in lieu of notice if an employee, in relation to his/her employment:
+Termination code 'DS' is regarded as “summary dismissal”, i.e. dismissal without notice or payment in lieu of notice if an employee, in relation to his/her employment, is terminated for one of the following reasons:

 How can I report an amendment to the employee termination that was recently reported via our Remittance Statement?